21 Best Brain Foods to Boost Your Memory and Focus

 Have you ever wondered whether the food you consume every day is related to the functions of the brain?
 Well, it turns out that food affects your mental health more than you know.
 While most of us thought that food only affects the physical aspects of the body, scientists have discovered that the food we eat affects our brain as well.

 In addition to having a balanced diet, certain brain foods can help you attain a longer, more productive life and improved cognitive abilities.
 Brain foods are rich in good fats, antioxidants, minerals, and essential vitamins.
 These not only provide energy, but they also aid in protecting against various brain diseases.
 You may ask the question, “What are these brain-healthy foods?”
+“What are the foods that improve memory?”
 To answer that, here is a list of the best brain foods that can help in improving brain functions and protect it from various diseases:

 Source: University of Delaware